Cheltenham’s ‘rouges’ shaped modern game

 Cheltenham has a proud record for producing distinctive backs.
 Simon Danielli – a Scotland wing despite his English upbringing and Italian name – first came to prominence when he joined the England schools tour of in 1997 direct from a Cheltenham first XI cricket tour of Barbados while the polo-playing Tom Beim and richly talented – and much overlooked by England –Abendanon was a major attacking force at schools level.
 And now we have Thorley.

-Former England and full-back Olly Morgan is the current master in charge and has enjoyed some notable successes, including a particularly impressive unbeaten season in 2017 when the side, hitting the ground running after a pre-season tour to Japan where they trained daily in 30c heat, won all 15 fixtures.
+Former England and full-back Olly Morgan is the current master in charge and has enjoyed some notable successes, including a particularly impressive unbeaten season in 2017 when the side, hitting the ground running after a pre-season tour to where they trained daily in 30c heat, won all 15 fixtures.

 They won all 11 games in their Daily Mail Merit table campaign but such are the mysteries of the weighting system in that competition they finished only fifth which seemed pretty harsh.
 Cheltenham did, however, get voted the Crabbies Schools team of the season.